jvansch1/ycharts-wiki/Redesign:-Metric-Filter-Notes.md

     1. Implement the slider component
         - Slider componenet should contain the actual "slider" and the left and right inputs.
         - it should have a callback that gets fired when either the slider moves or the left or right inputs are changed.
+1. Metric Equation Service
+    1. Build a purely js (no need for angular) class that can validate an equation (represented as an array of strings and integers)
+    1. Write some sweet unit tests for this service that test all of the invalid and valid states of an equation.
 1. Metric Equation Component (MVP)
     1. Start with just the ability to build sequentially forward (not editing in place, etc)
     1. Implement the logic that validates the equation at every change.
 This also means getting the CSS / messaging on the component correct.